 Roseann Fucillo of Cilloette Butterflies

 I have been breeding and showing Papillons under the Cilloette prefix since 1977.
-With just a small breeding program, independent of partnerships, I have finished 29 home bred Papillons, plus one of American breeding from English and Canadian bloodlines, and three others who were all English imports.
+With just a small breeding program, independent of partnerships, I bred 32 AKC champion Papillons plus a Canadian champion, Ch.
+Cilloette Top Secret.
+I also put champion titles on 6 that were not bred by me, 3 of which were English imports.

 My life with Papillons started when I had lost my beloved Doberman in 1976, which caused me to be on a mission to search for the perfect “lap dog.”
 It was at my first dog show, The Progressive Dog Club in NYC, where I met my first Papillon.
 I had gone to the show to do my research, to see all the Toy breeds, and to meet with several breeders.
 I had never seen an actual Papillon, but having an art background, I had been intrigued having seen paintings of them in both art and dog books, and in museums.
 I first became attracted to them because of their exquisite beauty, but after seeing them up close and comparing them to all the other Toy breeds, I was totally enamored by their wonderful outgoing personality, affectionate nature, and superior intelligence.